 Eventually, we had to touch down.
 Yaya told me that I should just make running motions with my feet and to continue doing it even when it already touched the ground.
 I followed his instructions well and we did a smooth landing ;)

 You see, I tripped and fell on my knees the moment I touched the ground.
 LOL.
 Very lady-like.
 But at least my clumsiness kicked in at this point of our paragliding experience rather than when I was standing on that cliff!
 Whew! -positive thinking FTW-

 A must-try.
-A once-in-a-lifetime experience — and I could definitely recommend F.B.I. as your tandem paragliding provider.
-As for the helpful tips to remember, like I mentioned above:
+A once-in-a-lifetime experience — and I could definitely recommend F.B.I. as your tandem paragliding provider for paragliding in Annecy.
+As for the helpful tips to remember, as I mentioned above:

 - Wear shoes and thick clothes.
 Obviously: don’t wear flip-flops because that could fall from up high and it could hit someone, if not pollute the environment.
 LOL.
 And there’s a high chance that the paragliding providers won’t have available shoes of your size to lend to you.

 - If you easily get light-headed or nauseous, have problems with your heart, etc. then it’s best that you skip this activity… unfortunately :(